pnkfelix/pnkfx-blog/source/_posts/2015-11-10-gc-and-rust-part-1-specing-the-problem.markdown

      a `Handle` in the functions exposed to the functions outside of GC Heap.

-It could be that there is a solution to the problem lurking here; but as stated in the text, interoperation with a fully "black box" GC is not a primary goal.

 Also, the hidden object addresses may complicate client code trying to instantiate GC objects with its own types.

+It could be that there is a solution to the problem lurking here.
-In any case, interoperation with a blackbox GC is not a primary goal, since the level of indirection and handles array maintainence is not ideal.
+In any case, interoperation with a blackbox GC is not a primary goal, since the level of indirection and (perhaps more crucially) the maintenance of the handles array are not ideal.

 ## Objectives and Requirements (oh no, now five problems)